Deolah-hub/Portfolio--Demo/README.md

   # Portfolio Website (Beginner Project)

-This repository contains a **screen recording** of a website I built during my early web development journey.
+This repository contains a **screen Shot** of a website I built during my early web development journey.
 While this was one of my first projects, it helped me strengthen my skills

 # About the Project
 - This project showcases a **full website layout** with responsive design elements.